apprenda-kismatic/kubernetes-ldap/README.md

 kubectl -s="https://localhost:6443" --user=alice get nodes
 ```

+## Project Status

+ Kubernetes LDAP is at an early stage and under active development.
+We do not recommend its use in production, but we encourage you to try out Kubernetes LDAP and provide feedback via issues and pull requests.

 ## Contributing to Kubernetes LDAP

 Kubernetes LDAP is an open source project and contributors are welcome!